 “The will to win, the desire to succeed, the urge to reach your full potential… these are the keys that will unlock the door to personal excellence.”

 ~~ Wow, it has been almost a year since I have posted here on WordPress.
 I really am amazed at how quickly the time passed.
-Also, I am amazed at he million places I haven and seen in just under a year.
+Also, I am amazed at the million places I have seen and experienced in just under a year.

 First off, I must profusely apologize to all of my followers for not posting!
 So much has happened!
-I have traveled extensively, so much that I long for a home where I can rest my head and have a garden, in the springtime, of course.
+I have traveled extensively, so much that I deeply long for a home where I can rest my head and perhaps have a garden.

 Long story, but I am now taking care of my charming 8 year old granddaughter (soon to be 9 in November).
 I had to leave my clients and home in northern Montana.
 But it is all for the better.
 Sometimes life has a way of throwing curve balls, this was one of them.